1. Axial or Longitudinal Position

-Consider the electric dipole whose dipole moment is P. The intensity of the electric field at a point P situated at a distance r from the centre of the dipole is to be calculated.
+Suppose an electric dipole with dipole moment P. We want to calculate the electric field intensity at a point P located at a distance r from the centre o of the dipole.

-The intensity of electric field at point P due to +q charge
+Electric field intensity at point P due to +q charge

 Similarly,

-The intensity of resultant electric field at point P.
+The resultant electric field intensity at point P is

 E = E₂-E₁